 Training musicians of all ages can perform in the church on Saturdays during coffee mornings.
 This helps up and coming musicians to build performance confidence, and is particularly helpful for students preparing for exams or festivals.

-In June 2017 St. Clement’s was delighted to host many events for the LEIGH FOLK FESTIVAL.
-We had Poetry by Candlelight, Storytelling, the Open Mic Competition and the Folk Festival Concert.
+In June 2018 St. Clement’s will again host events for the LEIGH FOLK FESTIVAL.
+Previous years have seen us host Poetry by Candlelight, Storytelling, the Open Mic Competition and the Folk Festival Concert.

 The stunning windows at St. Clement's date from across the centuries, and include the beautiful east window, depicting the Crucifixion, which is of hand-painted enamel, rather than, as is often supposed, stained glass.
 It dates from c.1850, and is probably German.
 Other windows include those depicting St. Clement and the saints of our daughter parishes, Ss.
 Thomas, James and Margaret.